nyu-cso-005-fa19/hw02-sol/solution.md

    y = INT_MIN).

 3. Only true if the most significant bit of x and ux is 0.
-Otherwise, the result will be different because x >> 31 performs arithmetic shift and ux >> 31 logical shift.
+Otherwise, the result of the two sides will differ because x >> 31 performs arithmetic shift and ux >> 31 logical shift.
 Example: pick x = -1.

 4. Always true because both x + uy and ux + y involve a mix of signed and unsigned int.
 The value of x will be implicitly converted to unsigned in x + uy, yielding the same result as ux + uy.
 Similarly y will be converted to unsigned in ux + y.

-5. Always true because the square of the integers is always positive.
+5. Always true because the square of an integer is always positive.
 However, this no longer holds true if there is signed overflow.
-If y is sufficiently large, than y * y can be negative.
+If y is sufficiently large, then y * y can be negative.

 6. Not always true.
 Example: pick x = 1 and y = 0.